This entry relates to Kaltura, and its Desktop Recorder tool that you can use to build videos.

 They can view as:

 picture in picture view, with one stream displayed in the bottom corner and the other filling the screen.
-The student can switch between the streams whenever they like, ie they can maximise the screen recording and have your talking head
+The student can switch between the streams whenever they like, that is, they can maximise the screen recording and have your talking

 side-by side: splits the screen in half and plays both streams side by side.